Barro/java-afl/README.md

   probabilistically select a smaller instrumentation ratio.
-Smaller instrumentation ratios are useful in big programs where resulting program execution path traces would otherwise fill the default 16 bit state map and increasing the map size would add unneeded performance penalty.
+Smaller instrumentation ratios are useful in big programs where resulting program execution path traces would otherwise fill the default 16 bit (65536 entries) state map and increasing the map size would add unneeded performance penalty.

 ## Building